JinraeKim/FSimROS.jl/README.md

 - Put `./src/fsim_interfaces` in `dev_ws/src` (ROS2 convention; don't be confused with `./src`) where your ROS2 workspace is, namely, `dev_ws`.
 - Tested with only few test environments, e.g., Ubuntu 20.04, ROS2 foxy, docker.
 - You must properly source the appropriate workspace in every terminal.
+- I was trying to reduce the first-execution delay (startup latency) of Julia code using [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl), but it failed.
+Instead, simply adding auxiliary lines as the initialisation of each node works well.